The-Lab-LaBella/LaBellaLabHandbook/README.md

 ## 6. Lab Notebooks

- Lab Notebooks are an essential part of science, even for computational scientists!
-As a lab member you are required to maintain a laboratory notebook for both wet lab and computational work.
+- Lab Notebooks are an essential part of science, even for computational scientists!
+As a lab member, you are required to maintain a laboratory notebook for both wet lab and computational work.

- Computational lab notebooks are new to me, so we will all work together to find a method that works for you and for the lab.

-### 7. Conferences 101

-Scientific conferences are incredible opportunities to network, share your results, and get feedback from peers.

-Graduate students are typically supported and encouraged to attend one scientific meeting each year.
-Attendance at additional conferences for graduate students or undergraduate students will be supported if funding is available

-_Still under construction_
+- **Computational notebooks** - These can be any form and on any platform of your choosing.
+- **Wetlab notebooks** - These must remain in the lab and document your work precisely.

+- The lab also has a Benchling account where we store protocols - ask for an invitation to join.

-## 7. Data Management Expectations
+## 7. Data Management

+- You are expected to maintain all data generated in the lab in a responsible, reproducible, and organized manner

+- You are to strive to achieve all aspects of the FAIR Principles https://www.go-fair.org/fair-principles/ in data management

+- Data on the SCRATCH partition on the HPC is not backed up.
+If there is data that should be archived or maintained in a more secure location, external drives are available for use.

+## 8. Publishing, presenting & posting

+- Any research you conduct as a part of the LaBella lab is supported by both Dr. LaBella and funding sources like the NIH.
+Therefore, any research you present, post online, publish, or share must be approved by Dr. LaBella.

+- Publishing, presenting, and posting include scientific conferences, UNC Charlotte resources, social media, personal websites, and more.

+- Failure to obtain approval from Dr. LaBella for sharing research in the lab can lead to removal from the lab.

+- The reasoning behind this is multifactorial.
+Sharing unpublished work can lead to competition for publication.
+This also gives Dr. LaBella the opportunity to provide insights and perspectives that you may have yet to consider.
+Moreover, it allows for a cohesive message to emerge from the lab.

+## 9. Conferences

+- Attending scientific conferences is an exciting part of participating in research.
+Below are general guidelines for attending conferences and some additional resources

+### Who gets to attend?

+- All conference attendance decisions are dependent on the financial situation in the lab, which can change rapidly

+- Priority is given to Postdocs, PhD students, and students with independent funding sources.

+- Postdocs and PhD students should aim to attend one conference per academic year.

+### How to sign up for a conference

+- Dr. LaBella must pre-approve any conference travel in which you will present lab research or utilize lab funds

+- Travel authorizations must be set up as soon as possible through our financial administrators.

+- When possible, all purchases must be made on the department purchasing card through a financial administrator.

+### Expectations for conference attendance

+# Additional Resources - Coming soon

-## 8. The Hidden Academic Curriculum
+The Hidden Academic Curriculum

-There are many aspects of academia that are typically learned through experience and not typically written down or taught.
-Below I've listed some topics that belong to this hidden curriculum.
-They will include some personal advice from me on these topics.
-Additionally, if you have questions about these topics _do not_ hesistate to ask me or any of your other mentors.

-### Networking
+Networking

-### Starting Collaborations
+Starting Collaborations

-### Finding Funding
+Finding Funding

-### Becoming a paper reviewer and reviewing papers
+Becoming a paper reviewer and reviewing papers